SpoorthiGururaj008800/voting-app-aks-devops/README.md

 ## My Contributions & Learnings

-- Designed and implemented Terraform scripts to provision Azure infrastructure including AKS, Storage, and Container Registry.
+- Designed and implemented Terraform script to provision Azure infrastructure including AKS, Storage, and Container Registry.
 - Developed CI pipelines in Azure DevOps to build and push Docker images efficiently using a self-hosted Azure VM agent.
 - Configured ArgoCD for declarative Kubernetes deployments using GitOps for automated and reliable app delivery.
-- Troubleshot deployment and connectivity issues between Kubernetes services (vote, worker, result, redis, postgres).
+- Troubleshot deployment and connectivity issues between Kubernetes services.
 - Implemented monitoring with Prometheus and Grafana to observe application and cluster health.
 - Gained hands-on experience with Helm charts, Git branching strategies, and Docker container best practices.
 - Documented the process extensively with handwritten notes for personal learning and sharing.

 ## Challenges & Troubleshooting

-Managing stateful services like Redis and Postgres within AKS required careful configuration of persistent volumes and service discovery.

 Encountered and resolved Docker image build issues on the self-hosted Azure VM due to BuildKit incompatibilities by adjusting Docker daemon settings.

 Addressed inter-pod communication failures by setting correct environment variables and Kubernetes service types (ClusterIP, LoadBalancer).

-Implemented Prometheus ServiceMonitors to correctly scrape custom app metrics, debugging label selectors and endpoint path configurations.
+Implemented Prometheus ServiceMonitors to scrape custom app metrics, debugging label selectors and endpoint path configurations.

 Dealt with Azure-specific resource quotas and VM SKU limitations through Terraform variable customization and Azure portal checks.